-You will have access to the quiz at the beginning of the week.
-However you should not access the quiz until you have completed all learning activities for the week and are prepared to meet the objectives for that week.
+You will have access to each quiz at the beginning of the module.
+However you should not access the quiz until you have completed all learning activities for the module and are prepared to meet the objectives for that module.